Top 6 attractions that are free with the London City Pass

 Experience one of the largest ecclesiastical buildings in the world free of charge and with privileged admission: St. Paul's Cathedral.
 Marvel at the breathtaking interior of the cathedral, try your hand at tricks in the Whispering Gallery and climb up the dome for a stunning view of London.
 With the discount pass you save £16.

-6. City Cruise River cruise on the Thames
+6. City River Cruise on the Thames

 Escape the crowds at Southwark and discover London on a relaxed boat trip.
 See landmarks such as Houses of Parliament and Tower Bridge on the water sightseeing tours.
 Departure is possible from various branches of the City Center.
 The boat trips run every 30 minutes between 9.00 and 17.30 hours.
 The City Pass London includes a one-way boat trip of your choice.
-Simply show your passport on site.
+Simply show your pass on site.

 Travel tips for City Cards in London